-Everything to know about Texans cheerleader tryouts
+Everything you need to know about Texans cheerleader tryouts

-Once you're picked, it's your chance to see the world on military tours and special appearances.
+Once picked, you will have the chance to see the world on military tours and special appearances.

 The Houston Texans Cheerleaders will perform at NRG Stadium in front of at least 70,000 fans at Texans home games, as well as on the road and on national television.

-Here is 2018 Texans Cheerleader tryout information:
+2019 Texans Cheerleader tryout information:

 Location: Houston Methodist Training Center

+There will be one dance round followed by interviews and finalists meeting.

-Time & Location TBD
+Time and Location TBD

 What To Wear: